Ekhorn/spaced/docs/guides/hosting.md

 -->

 > **AWS (EC2)**: The default image is the Amazon Linux which is recommended as it has free plan support and is designed to be lightweight.
+>
+> **Google Cloud**: To configure NixOS the easiest way would be to upload a custom ISO image, such as the "Minimal Image" from <https://nixos.org/.download/>, since passwordless login is disabled by default.
+You could also circumvent this by using browser console SSH option, and setting a password using `sudo passwd`, then temporarily enabling `PasswordAuthentication` and `PermitRootLogin` by editing `sudo nano /etc/ssh/sshd_config` and then running `sudo systemctl reload ssh` allowing you to continue with [Nix](./deployments/vps/nix.md).

 #### 2.1.3.
 Instance Type

 The **recommended minimum** here is based on tests conducted in [1.1.
 Tested VPS providers](#11-tested-vps-providers).
 Using "shared servers" is recommended here, while that usually means everything runs on a virtual machine it will cut on costs.
 Dedicated servers are usually not needed unless performance is of up most importance.

+> **Google Cloud**: Using a custom E2 machine type with 0.25 (shared) vCPUs, and 1.25 GB RAM NixOS OS can be installed when following [nix](./deployments/vps/nix.md).
+You may be able to get away with less memory when configuring manually, allowing you to use e.g. e2-micro with 0.25-2 (shared) vCPUs and 1 GB RAM.

 | Use                                 | CPU    | RAM   | Storage |
 | ----------------------------------- | ------ | ----- | ------- |